What Is a Statement of Economic Interests?

 File an Open Record Request

-Requests for records may be made orally or in writing and addressed to the Ethics Board Executive Director.
+Requests for records may be made in person at the office, by U.S. mail, by phone or from the MyCounty Customer Portal.
 Access to records will be made available for review to any person requesting them, except where the right to inspect or copy a record does not apply.
 It is solely within the power of the custodian whether access will be permitted, except where access is required by law.